May-ari/GameProject/README_DEV.md

-This is a Developer branch, where all the game mechanics, prototypes, etc. are being prepared for future use/design in other branches like UIUX, CODE, and ARTANIM.
+This is a Developer branch, where all the game mechanics, prototypes, etc. are being prepared for future use/design.

-Person in charge of this branch: **Daniil Riznyk, w65428**.
+Person in charge - Daniil Riznyk, w65428